nutanix/libvfio-user/README.md

 	make && make install

+By default a debug build is created, to create a release build do:

+	make BUILD_TYPE=rel

 The kernel headers are necessary because VFIO structs and defines are reused.
 To enable Python bindings set the PYTHON_BINDINGS environment variable to a non-empty string.